MeeFoundation/docs/src/Data_model.md

 ![example1](./images/example1.png)Data is read from and/or written to these contexts using a variety of protocols.
 The protocol instances shown at the top of the diagram above are properties of the contexts in the middle.

-### Container example #2

-This next example shows a more complex situation.
-Alice connected to a government website and from it obtained a set of attributes about herself.
-She also connected to NYTimes.com website, which, as part of this connection, requested some information that is attested by this same government website.
-The agent creates a ContextCopy which points back to its source context.

 ## Persona classes

-The  types of containers that have been introduced (Self, Groups, Contexts, ContextCopies, and Others) all contain information about DigitalSubjects that are described according to the Persona data model.
-As mentioned above Context instances are read from and written to by apps/sites.
+Self, Group, and Context containers all contain information about DigitalSubjects that are described according to schemas based on the Persona classes.

 **Core**

-The mandatory, core part of the model that app/site developers must use is intentionally simple so as to constrain the app/site developer as little as possible.
-It specifies that people must be represented as instances of Person, that these Person instances are interconnected using *correlation* and *knows* relationships.
+The mandatory, core part of the model specifies that people must be represented as instances of Person, that these Person instances are interconnected using *correlation* and *knows* relationships.
 A PersonalAccount class is also defined.
 These core classes are shown below.
 The attributes (e.g. givenName, etc.) shown in blue above are illustrative only and are not part of the core.

 ![persona-classes](./images/persona-classes.png)